Shanghai Cooperation Organisation: Guest attendees

 Turkmenistan has previously declared itself a permanently neutral country, which was recognised by a resolution adopted by the United Nations General Assembly in 1995, thus ostensibly precluding its membership in the SCO.
 At the same time, Turkmenistan is a member of the Economic Cooperation Organization since 1992 and an observer of the Organization of Turkic States since 2021.
 Turkmenistan's head of state has been attending SCO summits since 2007 as a guest attendee.

 Future membership possibilities

-Suspected fears about new members weaking the organisation have stalled the addition of members over its existence.
+Suspected fears about new members weakening the organisation have stalled the addition of members over its existence.
 Instead, countries are added to various categories—observers, guests, and dialogue partners—to allow them to participate at summits.